rohansinha01/project-backend/readme.md

 - **Nicholas Murray**
 - **Daniel Ji**

-- **We have decided to create a safe place for people to share the items they want to sell.**
+- **We have decided to create a safe place for people to share the items they want to sell.
+This is the Barter Circus.**

 - **https://github.com/rohansinha01/project-backend**
 - **Will add deployed site later**